Last Updated on

 Hardware/Electronics You’ll Need:

 This is a bare-bones purchase.
 In order to get amplified and get strumming loud enough to annoy your parents or your neighbors, you’ll need some extra equipment.
-If this is your first-time buy, check out our “Must-Have Necessities Guide” to learn all about what you should get and what you must get.
+If this is your first-time buy, check out our complete list of acoustic & electric guitar accessories to learn all about what you should get and what you must get.
 For the mean time, here’s your heads-up!

 - Aesthetic appeal